It’s Blackberry Season

 Pour jam mixture into clean canning jars, leaving about ½ inch headspace.
 Add lids to each.
 Let stand at room temp 18 to 24 hours and then freeze until ready to use.
 Makes about 7 cups.

 Blackberries are celebrated all around the world.
-In music, in food and in culture, the blackberry is a sign that summer is in full swing and it’s time to celebrate the sweet things in life.
 If you’re up for it, grab a pail and head out to the briar patch and enjoy this bounty of sweet berries before they’re gone.
+And while you’re out and about, swing by your Northwest owned and operated Coastal and pick up everything you need for your country lifestyle.